git-creative-agency/GIT-Agency-SOP/readme.md

 6. Do not use initials or names of individuals.
 The date of a file's update is more important than the person who created it.

 7. Never, never, never use "final" anywhere in a file name.

-When exporting files to press or handing off to clients, we can rename files to be more human-readible.
-Third parties will often have their own naming scheme, so we shouldn't force them to use ours and risk adding confusion.
+8. Make sure to name all your layers.

 ### File Types